hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 Next is our `todos$` Observable.
 It is common practice in Reactive programing to end Observables/streams of data with a `$`.
 This is what our todo component will subscribe to.

-Also we call the `share()` operator.
+We call two operators after our Observable.
+The first is the `startWith` operator which initializes our Observable with a initial value of our data store.
+Next we call the `share()` operator.
 This will allow multiple Subscribers to one Observable.
 Since services in Angular 2 are singletons and tend to hold our data model/state we want to share this data stream with all our components.